Alqama-svg/quant_trading_engine/readme.md

 # Quantitative Trading Strategy Engine 🚀

 A comprehensive, modular, and extensible backtesting framework for developing, validating, and deploying quantitative trading strategies.
-This engine supports multiple trading approaches, built-in risk controls, performance analytics, statistical testing, and portfolio optimization — all tied together through an intuitive, reusable API.
+This engine supports multiple trading approaches, built-in risk controls, performance analytics, statistical analysis
+& testing, and portfolio optimization, all tied together through an intuitive and reusable API.

 ---